The Social Change Model of Leadership

 “Change… is the ultimate goal of the creative process of leadership to make a better world and a better society for self and others.”
 (HERI 1996, p.
 21)

-The Social Change Model is visualized as a model consisting of three components ( individual, group, and society) and seven values, known as the seven C’s.
-You can see the model below.
+The Social Change Model is understood as consisting of three components ( individual, group, and society) and seven values, known as the seven C’s.

 In the SCM, an individual can enter the process at any point: as an individual, as part of a group, or as a member of society.
 Within each component, you will find values that are important to creating change.
 Change is the hub which the SCM revolves around.